 Virgin’s new aircraft offers 397 seats in total: 16 upper-class suites, 56 premium seats, and 325 in economy.
 Alongside The Booth, the A350 features the airline’s latest upper-class suite design, which includes all window-facing seats with a 44” pitch and fully flat 82” bed.
 Every cabin has the largest entertainment screens available on any Virgin Atlantic aircraft.

-“We’re famous for our on-board social spaces and the introduction of The Booth elevates the customer proposition for our leisure travellers to new heights.
+“We’re famous for our on-board social spaces and the introduction of The Booth elevates the customer proposition for our leisure travelers to new heights.
 We love creating brilliantly different experiences, which is why we’re always evolving our ideas to offer something different and exciting in the air and on the ground,” says Corneel Koster, Virgin’s Chief Customer and Operations Officer.
 “I’m delighted that we’ve curated The Booth specifically for our customers jetting off on holiday to our sunny destinations, such as Orlando, offering a truly stylish start to their trips.”